 Allow sweet potatoes to cook until slightly soft, about 3 to 5 minutes, then flip, sprinkling the other side with salt, pepper, garlic, and spices.

-Continue cooking your sweet potato slices, adding more oil as needed, then serve as a side.
+Continue cooking your sweet potato slices, adding more oil as needed.